kiba/Writings/for_science/chp10_wine_and_dine.md

 The chamber erupted into mad fury as the Kobayashi calmly walked outside of the room.
 They would immediately vote to relieve her position as the Captain of this ship.
 They would not be able to carry out their will.
 As soon as Kobayashi walked out the door, her assistant, Ochiai walked in.

-The noise of gunplay erupted into the chamber interrupting the council's discussion, as the hailstorm of bullets shred into the surprised councilmembers, their screams barely reaching beyond the door.
+The noise of gunplay erupted into the chamber interrupting the council's discussion, as the hailstorm of bullets shred into the surprised council members, their screams barely reaching beyond the door.

-Ochiai was carrying out the assassination of the entire committee.
-There was no trial, no judge, and no jail.
-Nothing resembling any process of justice or the protection of rights.
-They ruled from the shadow, and they shall die in the shadow.
+Ochiai carried out the assassination of the entire committee, not even offering a sham trial with judges and lawyers.
+There was nothing resembling the process of justice, such was the price of ruling only from the shadow.

 Finally, Ochiai walked out from his surprise ambush of the immortals.